nucypher/taco-web/CONTRIBUTING.md

 EIP-712 has previously been supported but is now deprecated.

 [The below test](https://github.com/nucypher/taco-web/blob/b689493a37bec0b168f80f43347818095c3dd5ce/packages/taco/test/conditions/context.test.ts#L382C1-L429C6) demonstrates how a SIWE message can be reused for TACo authentication.
-This ensures that users don't have to sign multiple messages when logging into apps and decrypting TACo messages.
+This ensures that users don't have to sign multiple messages when already logged into apps via SIWE and need to decrypt messages via TACo.

 ```typescript
   it('supports reusing external eip4361', async () => {